 Genetics show an evolutionary origin dating from 10 to 17 million years ago for this species!

-The Omura whale does not exceed 12 meters - between 10.3 and 11.5m for mature females, and between 9.6 and 10m for males - which classifies it in the “small whales” bracket.
+The Omura whale does not exceed 12 meters - between 10.3 and 11.5m for mature females, and between 9.6 and 10m for males - which classifies it in the “small whales”.

-Although the first living group was studied at Nosy Be from 2013, the highlighting of the characteristics specific to this species made it possible to reveal its presence in many places of the globe: Asia, West Africa, Brazil, …
+Although the first living group was studied at Nosy Be from 2013, Omura whale can be found in many places over the world: Asia, West Africa, Brazil, …

-They are therefore not endemic to the region, but Nosy Be remains the only place in the world where it is common to observe them during sea trips!
+They are therefore not endemic to the region, but Nosy Be remains the only place in the world where it is common to watch them during sea trips!